 This curriculum touches on psychology, biology, human anatomy, and chemistry, laying a foundation for future science courses.

-A small portion of this class will be devoted to physical education, allowing students to implement concepts learned in the homework and to meet the PE requirement.
+A small portion of this class is devoted to physical education, allowing students to implement concepts learned in the homework and to meet the PE requirement.

-We hope to offer this class for high school every three years during the science hour.
+We hope to offer this class to high school students every three years during science hour.
 It is a great option for students who have not yet completed Algebra 2 and aren’t ready for chemistry or physics.

-This class can be listed on your student’s transcript as:
+You can list this on your student’s transcript as:

 Science (3 credits)

-For grades 9-10, we would like to offer this rotation of classes every 3 years:
+We would like to offer this rotation of science classes:

 Social Studies (3 credits)

-The following rotation of classes would cover the history and personal finance requirements:
+The following rotation of classes covers the history and personal finance requirements:

 Visual, Performing, and Applied Arts (1 credit)

-Arts courses during the 4th period will rotate covering visual, performing, and applied arts.
+Our hope is that we can have high school arts courses during the 4th period, which will rotate, covering visual, performing, and applied arts.

 World Language (2 credits)